- Why the traditional retirement idea is outdated and fading fast.

 The whole concept of “retirement” was never intended to fund 30+ years of leisure.
 It is a broken model bursting at the seams evidenced by the trouble with Social Security, underfunded pensions, and the rise of self-funded 401(k)s to shift the burden of savings from the institutions to the individual.

-- With post-career lifespans exceeding 30+ years (and growing) there is no such thing as a “safe withdrawal rate” in retirement where you can spend principal from savings.
+- safe withdrawal rate” in retirement where you can spend principal from savings.

 - Instead, workers today must build a nest egg large enough to support post career lifestyle strictly from cash flow for decades.